 Walnut is another free iOS app with a simple and limited range of features.
 Be forewarned that to find this app in the app store I had to search “Walnut Art”, the word walnut by itself does not bring it up.
 The website also appears to be defunct, but the app works fine.
 You can take a photo of any space you wish, add real-life measurements of the wall height, then add any photo of art you wish and line the two up to visualize.
 There are no customization options available, but it’s a quick, easy, and free solution that’s pretty user-friendly.

 Artrooms launched in July 2018.
-A lite version of the app is free, with subscription options for increased functionality such as more walls to choose from, unlimited uploads, and better access for saving high-res images.
+A lite version of the app is free on both iOS and Android, with subscription options for increased functionality such as more walls to choose from, unlimited uploads, and better access for saving high-res images.
 The app offers artists and galleries a quick and easy tool to superimpose, light and frame art images upon elegant interior images.
 Once curated, high quality exports can be shared via social media and email.
 There’s even a Pantone color wall.
 Their Instagram account boasts that fresh rooms are added to the app every month, which is pretty cool.

 There’s a pretty good mix here of paid and free, simple and highly customizable.
 Are you using one of these and love it (or hate it)?
 Did we leave out a good one?
 Drop a comment below and let us know.